speakeztech/FlightDeck/docs/00 Oxpecker-based Architecture.md

 ## Conclusion

 This architectural evolution transforms FlightDeck from a static site generator to a dynamic, interactive web application platform while maintaining the benefits of a purely functional F# codebase.
-The integration of Falco, Oxpecker.Solid, and FsReveal creates a cohesive, type-safe architecture that enables progressive enhancement of features while preserving performance and developer experience.
+The integration of Oxpecker, Oxpecker.Solid, and FsReveal creates a cohesive, type-safe architecture that enables progressive enhancement of features while preserving performance and developer experience.